SnailMath/snailCPU16/README.md

 - `.equ x y` sets the constant x to value y
 - `.string "x"` an actual string
 - `.word x` a one word value in the code
-- `abc:` a lable (can be used in commands)
+- `abc:` a lable (can be used as an argument for commands)
-- `abc x, y` a command (must be one of the 6 in the hardware specs), x any y are values like this:
+- `amov x, y` a command (must be one of the 6 in the hardware specs), x any y are values like this:
 	- a number (decimal, binary or hexadecimal)
-	- a consstant, lable or a '$' (current location)
+	- a constant, lable or a '$' (current location)
 	- a calculation using numbers and lables with the operators + - and * e.g.: "lable+1" or "$+3-2" (No brackets, everything is calculated from left to right)

 just run `python asm.py test.asm test.bin` to assemble and run `snailcpu test.bin` to execute.